lowrycito/handbook/pages/study-manual-general-handbook-12-primary.md

     * Children who are eligible for baptism.

-    * Girls who will advance to Young Women and boys who will be ordained deacons.
+    * Children who will advance from Primary.

   * Assign children to give prayers, scriptures, and talks during the opening of Sunday Primary meetings (under the presidency’s direction).
 She also notifies parents.